top of page

 Are they going to build a buffer wall to contain sound or plant a buffer of plants and trees to reduce the noise?

-Once grading and construction is completed, there are plans to plant something between us and the port.
-Since the port is separate from Norfolk Southern's tracks, I assume that plant buffer will be between the port and their tracks.
+NO. Once grading and construction is completed, there are no plans to plant something between us and the port.

 So, is the real elephant in the room that Norfolk Southern is closing our access to the highway and putting in two more tracks (for a total of 3) that will block us on a daily basis?